-I’m honoured and excited to be in Whitehorse and to help make theatre happen.
+I’m honoured and excited to be in the Yukon, contributing to a flourishing territory through theatre.

 Some values I work with include: Generosity, humour, the belief that singing together helps, mischievous glints in the eyes, commitment to social justice and systems change, interest in big ideas, arts’ capacity to make the familiar strange and the strange familiar, the importance of a good night out that doesn’t require checking your brain or ethics at the door.